|CELEBRATING OUR 20th YEAR||

 Each unit has its own barbecue and a furnished garden with views and dreamy sunsets over two of Tuscany's prettiest valleys: the Val d'Orcia to the south and the Val di Chiana to the north.
 For those renting both units together, a gate joins the two garden oases.

 Galantino on the lower ground floor is buttressed by thick stone walls that keep it cool in the summer.
 It's easy to understand why this was used as a wine cellar in medieval times.
 Scattered steps made of the original stone are found throughout and connect adjoining rooms.
 A laundry room with a washer is shared, and Wi-Fi access is available for those with a laptop.
-Cleaning service and meals may be requested when booking.
+A cleaning service may be requested when booking.

 The owner is an accomplished artist who converted a 12th-century, Romanesque church into an impressive ceramic studio.
 Once a week, during the summer and fall, she hosts our Wine Country Ceramics Actividayz - a workshop on decorating ceramics.
+Casa Galante guests receive a complimentary ticket for every three tickets purchased.
 Interested guests may inquire about visits to nearby thermal baths at a reduced rate.

 Like the rest of the town, steep stone steps and cobblestone streets have survived the centuries.
 Stroll to a restaurant or two, practically outside the door, and meet the locals.
 Laughter and chatter are customary in Italy so don't be surprised to hear these during your stay.